Frequently Asked Questions

 What is the third year internship year?
 Do I have to complete it?

 The third year internship year is designed to help transition the student into the field.
 It is a mandatory requirement for graduation.
-Third year begins at the end of second year in May with 3 weeks of classes prior to a 6-month internship/practicum/project and is completed with 3 weeks of classes in late Fall.
+Third year students are on campus for three weeks of classes in September prior to their 6-month internship/practicum/project and return to campus for 3 weeks of classes in March/April.

 Third year students are encouraged to seek out internship/project opportunities in their particular areas of interest.
 Some of our third year students have worked internationally with heritage agencies in both Paris and Shanghai.
 Others have gone on to work as heritage carpenters for companies in the UK, or right here in Canada.